Any entrepreneur with experience buying or selling a business knows that deals fall through all the time.

-Any entrepreneur with experience buying or selling a business knows that deals fall through all the time.
 Even worse, many have to look back on a deal they went through with that, in retrospect, they probably should have passed on.
 Knowing when to close a deal and when to walk away is more art than science, but it can be critical to the future success of your acquired business.
-But how does the sale of a business really work?
-And how do you know when it’s smarter to walk away?
-Let’s take a closer look.

-Closing the sale of a business, step by step
+Closing the Sale of a Business, Step by Step

 The real work begins once you’ve reached a general agreement on the sale of acquisition of a business.
 The sales process can be a little confusing for uninitiated, so let’s go through it step by step: